CyVerse-learning-materials/atmosphere_guide/index.rst

         computer.
 If you are using Windows, we suggest a SSH client.
       -  Windows compatible SSH client (Optional) `PuTTY <https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html>`_
     * - VNC Viewing Client (Optional)
-      - You can connect to a desktop-enabled Atosphere instance from a web browser.
+      - You can connect to a desktop-enabled Atmosphere instance from a web browser.
 Alternatively you can connect via a VNC viewing client such as Real VNC viewer.
       - Download `Real VNC Viewer for your OS <https://www.realvnc.com/download/viewer/>`_